radiodan/radiodan.github.io/help/index.md

 Check that your wifi has the right chipset - RT5370.
 The official Raspberry Pi wifi USB dongles **don't**.
 More information about supported dongles is on the [Resin wifi page](https://github.com/resin-io/resin-wifi-connect)

+#### Access point doesn't give you an IP address

+Occassioanlly I've had this with a Pi3.
+Solution is to log in and do this:

+    sudo apt-get install raspi-config
+    sudo BRANCH=next rpi-update

+and reboot

 #### [http://radiodan.local](http://radiodan.local) doesn't work